amenjalal94/amenjalal94.github.io/README.md

 <br />

-**Rebuilding Lives, Not Just Homes: Addressing Trauma in Disaster Recovery** (with Canishk Naik and Pol Simpson)
+**Rebuilding Lives, Not Just Homes: Addressing Trauma in Disaster Recovery** (with C. Naik and P. Simpson)

 Designing pilot.
 Supported by the [Hub for Equal Representation](https://www.hubequalrep.org) (LSE).